 The magic of a dory trip can’t be matched by any other kind of visit to the Grand Canyon.
 Its rapids are like a roller coaster ride, while its side hikes are an exploration into the unknown.
 For the majority of the trip, we saw the river and the canyon walls as one color, until we reached Havasu Creek.
 There, the canyon’s surprises are unending.
 Huge canyon walls that dwarf human visitors, the small watercraft and all vegetation, are humbling.
 Two distinct colors of water mix together.
 A side hike up the creek left us all with a sense of awe.

 Arriving quietly at Diamond Creek in the afternoon of our 12th day, the sight of trucks ready to retrieve our dories and all the accessories was instantly depressing.

 As we loaded the boats, I suddenly didn’t want to leave.
 My long-ago dream of experiencing the heart of the Grand Canyon, now realized, was ending far too soon.
 Even now, weeks after this incredible journey, I’m reminded daily of new-found friendships, raging torrents, snippets of real danger, and fine dining, all in a land as untamed and timeless as any in the world.

 I simply must go back!

-This article originally appeared in the OARS.
-2013 catalog.
+This article originally appeared in the OARS 2013 catalog.
 Want to get your hands on a copy?
-Order or view it online here: www.oars.com/catalog
+Order or view the most recent edition online here: www.oars.com/catalog